Aptos Portfolio Tracking: The Move Resource and Object Model (2026)

 - it lives as a resource (possibly grouped under an Object) owned by the account;

-- it moves under Move ownership semantics (no implicit copy);
+- it moves under Move ownership semantics, with no implicit copy;

-- the tracker must read and reconcile the resource/Object structure, then express the position.
+- the tracker must read and reconcile the resource and Object structure, then express the position.

 Tax is unchanged; modelling is the work

-Aptos does not change the cost-basis method — that stays the jurisdiction-mandated one.
+Aptos does not change the cost-basis method, which stays the jurisdiction-mandated one.
 What changes is the data model.
-The tracking work:
+The tracking work is:

 - completeness across the account's resources and Objects;

-- internal transfers between your own Aptos accounts as non-disposals (see internal transfer vs disposal).
+- classifying internal transfers between your own Aptos accounts as non-disposals (see internal transfer vs disposal).

 This is the same discipline as multi-chain reconciliation, applied to a non-EVM model.